Kevin T. Barnes

 As a result of the Huntington Memorial Hospital verdict and settlement, Mr. Barnes and his co- counsel Mr. Antonelli settled a similar dual pay plan hospital case against Tenet Hospitals in the amount of $85 million dollars and one against Arcadia Methodist Hospital in the amount of $20,250,000.

 In August 2008, Mr. Barnes tried a wage and hour case entitled Solis v.
-World Wide Attorney Service, Inc., OSCS Case No. NO 03CC000069.
-These are two of only a small number of wage and hour class action cases ever tried in the State of California.
+World Wide Attorney Service, Inc., OSCS Case No. NO 03CC000069 and a third case in San Diego which is currently on appeal.

 The Law Offices of Kevin T. Barnes obtained a significant victory for consumers and plaintiffs' class action attorneys in a landmark California Supreme Court decision.
 On August 11, 2016, the California Supreme Court issued its decision, approving the use of percentage fee awards in class action cases resulting in preservation or recovery of a "common fund" for the benefit of class members.
 The Supreme Court granted review on the single issue of whether a trial court may calculate an attorney fee award from a class action common fund as a percentage of the fund, while using the lodestar-multiplier method as a cross-check of the selected percentage.
 Class counsel Kevin T. Barnes argued the case, which resulted in a lengthy opinion by Justice Werdegar.